 Andrea is also an artist and a naturalist.
 She loves to cook and bring together friends and family.
 She can’t imagine living far from an ocean- or a good coffee shop and would give a home to every dog that needed one.
 The most important skill she has learned, is to listen: to each other, to the ocean, to nature and to ourselves.

 Andrea obtained a B.A.
 (Studio Art) and B.S.
-(Wildlife Fisheries and Conservation Biology) from UC DAVIS, M.A.
+(Wildlife Fisheries and Conservation Biology) from UC DAVIS, an M.A.
 (Biology) from Boston University and Ph.D (Pathobiology) as well as a Certificate in Public Health from UCONN.
 She was a Postdoctoral Fellow and Postdoctoral Investigator at the Woods Hole Oceanographic Institution.

 She is a Switzer Environmental Leadership Fellow, was awarded a Peaked Hill Trust Art and Science Residency and a Better Selves Fellowship through Knoll Farm.